emmalt3/emmalt3/README.md

 # About Me

-I'm a developer based in North Wales, focused on systems programming, offensive security tooling, and backend infrastructure.
+I'm a developer based in North Wales, focused on systems programming, offensive cybersecurity tooling, and backend infrastructure.
 I work primarily in **C, C++, and Rust**, with an emphasis on **performance, portability, and low-level development**.

-Outside of tooling and exploit work, I also build and maintain the **backend infrastructure** for a large **harm reduction community**, supporting real time moderation, automation, and safety features.
+Outside of tooling and exploit work, I also build and maintain the **backend infrastructure** for a large **harm reduction organisation**, supporting real time moderation, automation, and safety features.

 ---